ros-mobile-robots/ros-mobile-robots.github.io/docs/theory/robot-vision/tracking-image-features.md

 ### Overview of Popular Keypoint Detectors

-### Descriptors
+### Descriptors (Feature Vector)

-Descriptors provide distinctive information on the surrounding area of a keypoint.
+Descriptors also known als feature vectors provide distinctive information on the surrounding area of a keypoint.
 The literature differentiates between gradient-based descriptors and binary descriptors, with the latter being a relatively new addition with the clear advantage of computational speed.